studersi/test-4/Tutorial-04-README.md

 $> alias sucspercent='sort | uniq -c | sort -n | $HOME/bin/percent.awk'
 ```

 Traditionally, _awk_ is used for quick calculations in Linux.
-In addition to the above linked _alias_ file, which also includes the _sucspercent_, the _awk_ script _percent awk_ is also available, which is ideally placed in the _bin_ directory of your home directory.
+In addition to the above linked _alias_ file, which also includes the _sucspercent_, the _awk_ script _percent.awk_ is also available.
+It is ideally placed in the _bin_ directory of your home directory.
 The _sucspercent_ alias above then assumes this setup.
 The _awk_ script is available [here](https://github.com/Apache-Labor/labor/blob/master/bin/percent.awk).

 ```bash